fa-patrik/fa-client-app-agent/README.md

 #### Roles

-Finally, to be able to login and use FA Client Portal, a user must have one of the roles specified as "write-roles" or "impersonate-roles" in the *keycloak.json* configuration file.
-By default, the *keycloak.json* specifies the following roles from the FA Client Portal (fa-clientportal) keycloak client:
+Finally, to be able to login and use FA Client Portal, assign your user the below roles.

-* "write-roles": { "fa-clientportal": ["ROLE_CLIENT_ACCESS"] }
-* "impersonate-roles": { "fa-clientportal": ["ROLE_IMPERSONATE"] }

-Write roles give normal access to FA Client Portal, while impersonate roles force a view-only mode where a user can impersonate Contacts/other users.

-Furthermore, the data a user can view and modify in the Client Portal is limited by FA Back's APIs.
-Therefore, a user should also have sufficient view and modification rights from the FA Back (fa-back) keycloak client.
-FA Back comes pre-configured with two roles that may be used out of the box:
+##### Normal user- can log in as itself and execute all features on behalf of themselves
+* fa-clientportal: ROLE_CLIENT_ACCESS

-* ROLE_CLIENT_PORTAL (view, modify, limited visibility)
+* fa-back: ROLE_CLIENT_PORTAL

+##### Impersonating user- can impersonate someone else (view from their perspective) but cannot execute any features
+* fa-clientportal: ROLE_IMPERSONATE
-* ROLE_CLIENT_PORTAL_IMPERSONATE (view)
+* fa-back: ROLE_CLIENT_PORTAL_IMPERSONATE

-Typically, you would combine ROLE_CLIENT_ACCESS and ROLE_CLIENT_PORTAL for a regular end-client user, and ROLE_IMPERSONATE and ROLE_CLIENT_PORTAL_IMPERSONATE for a supportive user that needs to be able to view the FA Client Portal from the perspective of an arbitrary end-client.
+##### Advisor user- can impersonate someone else (view from their perspective) and execute all features on behalf of them
+* fa-advisor: ROLE_USER
+* fa-back: ROLE_CLIENT_PORTAL

 #### Running the application